Online colleges in Arkansas allow the state to set its sights high when it comes to higher education.

 Financial Aid and Scholarships

-There is plenty of financial aid available to college students attending online colleges in AR.
-First, you’ll need to fill out the Free Application for Federal Student Aid (FAFSA).
+There are many financial aid opportunities to pursue for those attending online colleges in AR.
+The first step to accessing this aid is typically completing the Free Application for Federal Student Aid (FAFSA).

-Here are some grants and scholarships available to Arkansas residents looking to enroll in online degree programs in Arkansas:
+These are some grants and scholarships that may be pursued by Arkansas residents looking to enroll in online degree programs in Arkansas:

 - Academic Challenge Scholarship: Graduated schedule of award